Sorry, you need to enable JavaScript to visit this website.

 Attendance at these institutions is free of charge for Hungarian citizens up to the age of 18 and also compulsory from the age of 3 to 16 (3 years of kindergarten and 10 years of school).
 For more detailed information see Eurydice, sub-chapter Hungary Overview - Levels of the Education System.

 The laws governing public education were established in the Act CXC of 2011 on National Public Education (2011. évi CXC. törvény a nemzeti köznevelésről).
-The state is obliged to provide to its citizens with the right to participate in primary and secondary education and to obtain their first vocational qualification.
+The state is obliged to provide its citizens with the right to participate in primary and secondary education and to obtain their first vocational qualification.

 Adults also have the opportunity to participate in public education in the form of adult education and could acquire any of the following qualifications: